Tips on how to dress like a 1940s Femme Fatale!

 - That being said, a pair of 1940s, or in the style of 1940s, slacks paired with a blouse with enormous sleeves will create a similar effect.

-- Don’t forget about hair and make-up!
+- Don’t forget about your hair and make-up!
 All you need is a beautiful shade of red or orange lipstick, eyeliner and false eyelashes/lengthening mascara.

 - Every 1940s hairstyle I can think of will work for the Femme Fatale look so stick to what suits you best.
 If you are completely helpless with styling your own hair, I recommend you invest in a wig like the one below from Necia.